carl2087/life-sort-drf-api/README.md

 ### Manual testing

 The manual testing I completed can be found here: [Manual Testing](MANUAL_TESTS.md).
-It describes the steps I went thorugh to manually ensure the API is working correctly.
+It describes the steps I went thorough to manually ensure the API is working correctly.

 I also ran the code I wrote through the [Code Institute linter](https://pep8ci.herokuapp.com/) to ensure the code I wrote was free from errors.